npanuhin/GitHub-Language-Bar/README.dev.md

 <!-- - Hosted on github actions.
 No 3rd party servers (like Heroku) required.
 Is GitHub working?<sup>\[?\]</sup> Yes?
 Than ...
 - Includes private repositories (because you can specify GITHUB_TOKEN)*

+But is does not spam you with commits!
+Only one commit on a separate branch you will never have to worry about

 It's worth mentioning [github-readme-stats](https://github.com/anuraghazra/github-readme-stats#language-card-exclusive-options), in whitch I didn't find all of the listed fetures -->

 ## Wanna add one to you profile?